timolinn/pathfinder/README.md

 # Pathfinder

-A star algorithm implemented in Rust and Python.
+A* algorithm implemented in Rust and Python.